Rolias/basic-starter-kit/readme.md

 git remote remove origin
 ```

-You should also add a repository section to your package.json, although you can do this later
+You should also overwrite the repository section in your package.json to refer to have your git username and the name of your repo.
+You can do this later.

 ``` JSON
 "repository":{